 Water this new soil thoroughly.
 Add more soil if the mixture settles too much.
 Add mulch around your newly planted palm to help it retain water between waterings.

 Water the palm every day for a week.
 The next week, water every other day.
 After two weeks, you can water the soil as needed to encourage healthy roots.

-- Check with your local agricultural department about "lethal yellowing" disease.
+Check with your local agricultural department about "Lethal Yellowing" disease.
 Ask if it is present in your area.
-If so, you may want to think twice about planting this type of palm, because it may fall victim to the disease and die.
+You may think twice about planting this type of palm because it may fall victim to this disease and die.